Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/01-audit-requirements.rst

 The reporting period for COUNTER is the calendar month: a report run for any given month MUST reflect all activity of a customer for the entire selected month.
 For the purposes of audits, auditors MUST conduct and conclude all audit tests within the seeding month.

-Prior to an audit, the report provider SHOULD supply to the auditor, using either the setup form provided (:download:`<../_static/files/COUNTER-audit-setup.pdf>`) or the auditor’s preferred alternative:
+Prior to an audit, the report provider SHOULD supply to the auditor, using either the setup form provided (:download:`PDF <../../_static/COUNTER-audit-setup.pdf>`) or the auditor’s preferred alternative:

 * Account details for at least four separate accounts with access to all areas of the site (or specific restrictions for testing Denials).
 * SUSHI credentials for the test accounts to enable verification of SUSHI harvesting of JSON format reports.